Michael Shayne: Character biography

+Michael Shayne stands out from his fictional detective peers primarily due to his professional ineptitude.
+He is perpetually financially unstable and desperate for any work he can get.
+A typical story often finds him on the brink of losing his office, or having his furniture repossessed.
+He is often physically assaulted, and outmaneuvered, which usually results in his embarrassment, especially in the presence of police or other investigators.
+His frequent misfortunes are largely attributed to his strict ethical code, which prevents him from accepting morally ambiguous cases and the cases he does usually take are desperate clients and wind up being pro bono, leaving him more broke than before.
+Additionally, his tendency to aid others often leads to regret when those he helps betray him.
+Despite these setbacks, Shayne manages to maintain a positive reputation based solely on his honesty and integrity.
+A recurring theme in the narratives surrounding Shayne is his widespread recognition; regardless of his location or the company he keeps, he is invariably known by those around him who are still willing to hire him.

 Magazine

 Dresser later created Mike Shayne Mystery Magazine, first introduced in 1956 by Renown Publications under the title Michael Shayne Mystery Magazine.
 The magazine continued for nearly three decades, always including at least one Shayne novella in each edition.
 By this time, "Brett Halliday" was simply a house name.
 For several years the magazine was edited by Frank Belknap Long.

 Films

 The 1940 film Michael Shayne, Private Detective is the first in a series of twelve movies.
 Lloyd Nolan starred as Shayne through 1942, until the series was dropped by Twentieth Century Fox and picked up by PRC.

 At that point, Hugh Beaumont took over the role in five films released in 1946.
 Then, over a half-century later, in 2005, Shane Black directed Kiss Kiss Bang Bang, starring Robert Downey Jr. and Val Kilmer.
 It was based, in part, on the Shayne novel Bodies Are Where You Find Them, but does not feature Shayne as a character.